codersclub/DRKB/language/string/convert/pchar_integer/index.md

 Is this a bug?

-No, this is where \"typecasting\" is used.
+No, this is where "typecasting" is used.
 Typecasting allows you to fool the compiler into thinking that one type of variable is of another type for the ultimate in flexibility.
 The last parameter of  the Windows API function SendMessage() is a good example.
 It is